trixiezlln/DPSM-Portal/README.md

 ```
 https://github.com/enzo-kun/cmsc128-2.git
 ```
-You may do it via Windows CLI or use GitHub Desktop for easier use
+You may do it via Windows/MacOS/Linux CLI or use GitHub Desktop (Windows/MacOS) for easier use

 ### Setup Enviornment (WALA PA TESTING MD PALANG HEHE)
 ```